 Smart tax planning can help you save more for retirement and keep more of what you’ve already saved.
 Consider these tax-efficient retirement planning strategies.

-The deadline to make a contribution to an Individual Retirement Account (IRA) for any given tax year is the due date of your federal income tax return—typically on or around April 15—of the following calendar year for most individual taxpayers (April 18, 2023 for tax year 2022).
+The deadline to make a contribution to an Individual Retirement Account (IRA) for any given tax year is the due date of your federal income tax return of the following calendar year for most individual taxpayers.
+April 15, 2024 for tax year 2023.
 Note the two primary types of IRAs: